The True Cost of Selling a House in Spokane: Fees, Repairs & Hidden Expenses

 Typical Cost: 3% to 6% of the sale price

-In Spokane, agent commissions usually fall between 0%–6% of the sale price, split between your listing agent and the buyer’s agent if you choose to pay them.
+In Spokane, if you decide to pay these, agent commissions usually fall between 0%–6% of the sale price, split between your listing agent and the buyer’s agent if you choose to pay them.
 While this fee is negotiable and not mandatory, it typically represents your largest single selling cost.

 2. Closing Costs for Sellers in Spokane